Current VA loan rates

 - Generally can’t be used to purchase a second home or investment property, with some exceptions

-- VA funding fee based on current duty status, amount of down payment (if making one) and how much is borrowed
+- You must pay the VA funding fee, which is based on current duty status, amount of down payment (if making one) and how much is borrowed

 Learn more about VA loans